smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 ##### EMERGENCY_EVENT

-Emergency event is an HMI-specific event used when "Emergency event" or "Rear view camera" are active.
-The main idea from SDL<->HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
+EMERGENCY_EVENT is an HMI-specific event used when "Emergency event" or "Rear view camera" are active.
+The main idea of this from the SDL<->HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
 HMI is responsible for managing audio/video data while EMERGENCY_EVENT is active.

 !!!
 MUST
 1. Send a notification with the appropriate parameter value when EMERGENCY_EVENT becomes active or inactive.
 !!!

 !!!
 NOTE
-When SDL receives an `OnEventChanged(EMERGENCY_EVENT, isActive:true)` notification from HMI, SDL moves all apps with audioStreamingState AUDIBLE to NOT_AUDIBLE and returns them to previous state when it receives `OnEventChanged(EMERGENCY_EVENT, isActive:false)`.
+When SDL receives an `OnEventChanged(EMERGENCY_EVENT, isActive:true)` notification from HMI, SDL moves all apps with audioStreamingState AUDIBLE to NOT_AUDIBLE, then returns them to their original state when it receives `OnEventChanged(EMERGENCY_EVENT, isActive:false)`.
 While the event is active, the app is not allowed to stream audio and it will not be heard by the user (due to other audio and/or system events blocking it).
 !!!